saiftyfirst/kaleidoscope/README.md

 - All functions return a mandatory float

 ### Ideas
-Pipeline Infrastructure
-Stage 1 -> Stage 2 -> ... -> Stage N
+1. Pipeline Infrastructure (Stage 1 -> Stage 2 -> ... -> Stage N)
    - Templated Input -> Templated Output in each stage
    - Design such that arbitrary stages can be added constrained on whether their input and output times are compatible
+2. Move to InkWell for IR Generation